florenceasitwas/site/_texts/bigallo_paatz.md

 building: bigallo
 ---

+*Translated by Sonia Brozak*

-Paatz, Walter and Elisabeth.
+__Paatz, Walter and Elisabeth.
 Die Kirchen von Florenz: Ein kunstgeschichtliches Handbuch.
 Vol I: A-C. Frankfurt am Main: Vittorio Klostermann, 1955.
-378-391.

-#### Translated from German by Sonia Brozak
+378-391.__

 **(#) refers to footnotes, most of which are translated at the bottom of the document**